baziotis/compiler-optimization/IR/README.md

 # Syntax and Structure

+This documentation should be read alongside the `/common/cfg.h` which provides type declarations and utilities for CFGs.

 First of all, this is not SSA (hopefully in the future I'll make a SSA builder).
 Then in this IR, only a single procedure is described per file.
 This CFG is made from BasicBlocks, which are the top-level entity.
 The rest is described in detail